apache/cordova-docs/www/docs/en/dev/guide/platforms/android/index.md

 # Android Platform Guide

-This guide will help set up your development environment for building Cordova apps for Android devices and optionally use Android-specific command-line tools within your development workflow.
+This guide will assist you in setting up your development environment for building Cordova apps on Android devices.
+Additionally, it provides the option to incorporate Android-specific command-line tools into your development workflow.

-You will need to install and set up the requirements regardless of whether you want to use the Android-specific command-line tools or Cordova CLI commands.
+Regardless of whether you intend to utilize Android-specific command-line tools or Cordova CLI commands, you will need to install and configure the necessary requirements.

 ## Android API Level Support